darwinia-network/darwinia-docs-deprecated/docs/developers/dev-exchange.md

 ---
-id: wiki-tut-exchange
+id: dev-guide-for-exchange
-title: Darwinia Exchange Access Guide
+title: Guide for Exchange Integration
-sidebar_label: Darwinia Exchange Access Guide
+sidebar_label: Exchange Integration
-sidebar_position: 8
+sidebar_position: 6
 ---

-# Darwinia Exchange Access Guide
+# Guide for Exchange Integration

 Darwinia Network is a decentralized heterogeneous cross-chain bridge protocol built on Substrate, serves as critical infrastructure for interoperability across the blockchain networks.
 Darwinia Network focuses on decentralized cross-chain token swap, exchange, and market and enables single-chain application upgrade to cross-chain version, including Defi, Game, DEX, NFT market, and more.
 Its vision is to build the future Internet of Tokens.